eclipse-vertx/vert.x/core_manual_java.md

 ## Undeploying a Verticle

-Any verticles that you deploy programmatically from within a verticle, and all of their children are automatically undeployed when the parent verticle is undeployed, so in most cases you will not need to undeploy a verticle manually, however if you do want to do this, it can be done by calling the function `undeployVerticle` passing in the deployment id that was returned from the call to `deployVerticle`
+Any verticles that you deploy programmatically from within a verticle, and all of their children are automatically undeployed when the parent verticle is undeployed, so in most cases you will not need to undeploy a verticle manually, however if you do want to do this, it can be done by calling the function `undeployVerticle` passing in the deployment id.
+The deployment id is passed as a parameter to the handler called after completing the deployment.

-    String deploymentID = container.deployVerticle(main);
+    container.deployVerticle(main, new Handler<String>() {
+        public void handle(String deploymentID) {
+           this.deploymentID = deploymentID;
+        }
+    });

     container.undeployVerticle(deploymentID);